 Now it’s time to go meet him!

-Though I’ve considered different Compassion tour dates, my work schedule would not coordinate with a Sponsor Tour this spring.
+Though I’ve considered different Compassion trip dates, my work schedule would not coordinate with a Sponsor Trip this spring.

 I spoke with Dr. Marilyn to see if she would be going back to Haiti (she’s retired).
 She told me she was not going this year, but that her church was sending a medical team.